 3. Learning together what it means to be a conscious, compassionate and a responsible human being in these critical times.

-4. Exploring a different way of living and educating oneself afresh into a new way of listening, looking and relating.
+4. Exploring a different way of living and re-educating oneself into a new way of listening, looking and relating.

 "We are like two friends sitting

 in the park on a lovely day talking about life, talking about our problems,

 investigating the very nature of our existence, and asking ourselves seriously

 why life has become such a great problem..."

 The Nature of Meditative Self-inquiry & Dialogue